danielamissah/SalesTax-Intelligence/README.md

 2. **Data Transformation**: Perform data cleaning, transformation, and feature engineering using SQL and Python.
 3. **ETL Pipeline**: Implement ETL processes to clean, aggregate, and transform data before loading it into Power BI.
 4. **Machine Learning Models**: Develop and train models for tax prediction (regression), clustering (economic segmentation), and time series forecasting.
-5. **Power BI Dashboard**: Create an interactive dashboard to visualize trends, and insights.
+5. **Power BI Dashboard**: Create an interactive dashboard to visualize trends and insights.

 ---